Weisfeiler-Leman Indistinguishability of Graphons: Graphon Operators

 \textit{Treewidth} is a graph parameter that measures how \enquote{tree-like} a graph is.
-Too see how the concept is related to the just introduced bi-labeled graphs, let us first recall the usual definition of treewidth via \textit{tree decompositions}.
+Too see how the concept is related to bi-labeled graphs, let us first recall the standard definition of treewidth via \textit{tree decompositions}.
 Formally, a \textit{tree decomposition} of a multigraph $G$ is a pair $(T, \beta)$, where $T$ is a tree and $\beta \colon V(T) \to 2^{V(G)}$ such that, \begin{enumerate} \item for every $v \in V(G)$, the set $\{t \mid v \in \beta(t)\}$ is non-empty and connected and, \item for every $uv \in E(G)$, there is a $t \in V(T)$ such that $u,v \in \beta(t)$. \end{enumerate} For every $t \in V(T)$, the set $\beta(t)$ is called the \textit{bag} at $t$.
 The \textit{width} of the tree decomposition $(T, \beta)$ is $\max \{\lvert \beta(t) \rvert \mid t \in V(T)\} - 1$.
 The \textit{treewidth} $\operatorname{tw}(G)$ of a multigraph $G$ is the minimum of the widths of all tree decompositions of $G$.
 Note that treewidth is usually defined for simple graphs and not for multigraphs, but for us, ignoring the edge multiplicities like in the previous definition yields just the right notion for multigraphs.
 For the sake of completeness, note that \textit{path decompositions} and \textit{pathwidth} of a multigraph $G$ can be defined analogously by only considering tree decomposition $(T, \beta)$ where $T$ is a path.

-General tree decompositions are impractical to work with, and we rather use the following restricted form of a tree decomposition: a \textit{nice tree decomposition} of a multigraph $G$ is a triple $(T, r, \beta)$ where $(T, \beta)$ is a tree decomposition of $G$ and $r \in V(T)$ a vertex of $T$, which we view as the root of $T$, such that \begin{enumerate} \item $\beta(r) = \emptyset$ and $\beta(t) = \emptyset$ for every leaf $t$ of $(T, r)$ and \item every internal node $s \in V(T)$ of $T$ is of one of the following three types:
+General tree decompositions are impractical to work with, and we rather use the following restricted form of a tree decomposition: First, a \textit{rooted tree decomposition} is a triple $(T, r, \beta)$ where $(T, \beta)$ is a tree decomposition of $G$ and $r \in V(T)$ a vertex of $T$, which we view as the root of $T$.
+Then, a \textit{nice tree decomposition} of a multigraph $G$ is a rooted tree decomposition $(T, r, \beta)$ such that \begin{enumerate} \item $\beta(r) = \emptyset$ and $\beta(t) = \emptyset$ for every leaf $t$ of $(T, r)$ and \item every internal node $s \in V(T)$ of $T$ is of one of the following three types:

 \;\textbf{Introduce node:} $s$ has exactly one child $t$ with $\beta(s) = \beta(t) \cup {v}$ for some $v \in V(G) \setminus \beta(t)$.

 \;\textbf{Forget node:} $s$ has exactly one child $t$ with $\beta(s) \cup {v} = \beta(t)$ for some $v \in V(G) \setminus \beta(s)$.